Bobby-Math/synkti/LITEPAPER.md

 We envision a new paradigm: a global, permissionless marketplace for computational resources.
 In this model, latent compute power from any source—independent data centers, underutilized enterprise clusters, and consumer-grade hardware—can be aggregated into a single, cohesive, and reliable software-defined fabric.

-Myelin's vision is to be the intelligent orchestration layer for this fabric, making distributed compute not only accessible and affordable but also resilient and simple to use.
+Tessera's vision is to be the intelligent orchestration layer for this fabric, making distributed compute not only accessible and affordable but also resilient and simple to use.
 We are realizing the original promise of the cloud: to treat infrastructure not as a collection of hardware, but as a single, programmable software problem.

-## The Myelin Protocol: Our Solution
+## The Tessera Protocol: Our Solution

-Myelin is a sophisticated, off-chain orchestration protocol that intelligently manages compute resources.
+Tessera is a sophisticated, off-chain orchestration protocol that intelligently manages compute resources.
 It is designed with a multi-layered architecture to handle the complexity of a distributed, untrusted environment.

 ### Core Architecture
-Myelin's architecture is composed of two primary layers:
+Tessera's architecture is composed of two primary layers:
 1.  **The Compute & Execution Layer:** A "low-trust" environment of heterogeneous compute providers (e.g., Bittensor, traditional cloud spot instances) where the actual work gets done.
 2.  **The Trust & Settlement Layer:** A "high-trust" blockchain environment (e.g., Solana) used for identity, reputation, and cryptographic verification of completed work.

-The **Myelin Orchestrator** acts as the brain, sitting between the user and these two layers.
+The **tessera Orchestrator** acts as the brain, sitting between the user and these two layers.
 It uses advanced scheduling policies to provision resources, deploy workloads, monitor execution, and verify results, abstracting away the complexity of the underlying network.

 ### Key Innovations
--   **Hierarchical Orchestration:** Myelin manages both a global fleet of compute resources (for high availability) and the internal state of each individual job, allowing it to "heal" from single-instance failures without disruption.
+-   **Hierarchical Orchestration:** Tessera manages both a global fleet of compute resources (for high availability) and the internal state of each individual job, allowing it to "heal" from single-instance failures without disruption.
 -   **Multi-Workload Policy Engine:** The protocol can apply different, specialized scheduling policies depending on the workload type, whether it's low-latency interactive serving or a deadline-critical batch processing job.

 ## Path to Sustainability

 ### 1. Commercialization Strategy

-To ensure the long-term development, maintenance, and professional support of the open-source core, our strategy includes the future development of a commercial SaaS offering built on top of Myelin.
-This commercial layer, "Myelin Cloud," will be aimed at enterprise users and will provide value-added services such as:
+To ensure the long-term development, maintenance, and professional support of the open-source core, our strategy includes the future development of a commercial SaaS offering built on top of tessera.
+This commercial layer, "tessera Cloud," will be aimed at enterprise users and will provide value-added services such as:

 *   A fully managed, turn-key orchestrator, removing all operational overhead.
 *   Advanced enterprise features like role-based access control (RBAC), audit logs, and integration with existing security tools.